aayushadhikari7/zammy-cli/README.md

 });
 ```

-2. Import it in `src/commands/index.ts`:
+2. Import it in the category's `index.ts`:

 ```typescript
 import './mycommand.js';
 ```

+3. Add it to the `categories` object in `help.ts` if needed.

-3. Rebuild and run!
+4. Rebuild and run!

 ## License